DETAILED ACTION

 Claims 1, 2, and 23 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Kubota et al. (US 20210031051).

-Regarding claim 1, Kubota teaches an eyewear (fig. 1), comprising, a display functional layer (micro-displays 12); and a light-guiding structure (¶65, the micro-lens arrays are optically coupled with the displays), wherein the light-guiding structure (¶65, micro-lens array) is located at a side of the display functional layer (12) facing towards a viewing surface (¶65, the micro-lens arrays are coupled with the displays, so that they can efficiently extract light from the micro-displays, collimate the light and focus it before projecting them into the entrance pupil.).
+Regarding claim 1, Kubota teaches an eyewear (fig. 1), comprising, a display functional layer (micro-displays 12); and a light-guiding structure (¶65, the micro-lens arrays are optically coupled with the displays), wherein the display functional layer (12) surrounds the light-guiding structure (¶65, the micro-lens arrays are coupled with the displays, so that they can efficiently extract light from the micro-displays, collimate the light and focus it before projecting them into the entrance pupil.).

 Regarding claim 2, Kubota teaches the eyewear (fig. 1) according to claim 1, further comprising, a myopia-correction structure (discussed in ¶57, projecting a bundle of rays to the pupil of the eye, at an orientation that it forms a myopically defocused image at a desired location on the retina as described herein.
 In some embodiments, the one or more projection optics is mounted on or in the one or more correction optics, such that rays from the projection optics are refracted through the correction optics.
-The correction optics refract the rays from the projection optics to be convergent or divergent as helpful for emmetropia, Note: the correction optics and micro-optic array collectively form a structure that intentionally produces myopic defocus on the retina, which constitutes a myopia-correction structure, background information in ¶2 to ¶12) located at the side of the display functional layer (12) facing towards the viewing surface (¶57, the micro-displays and the micro-optic arrays are mounted immediately adjacent to each other on the same correction optic, and ¶57, the one or more projection optics is mounted on or in the one or more correction optics, such that rays from the projection optics are refracted through the correction optics, Note: the display functional layer (micro-display) is adjacent to and optically upstream of the correction optics, with light passing from the display through the correction optics toward the eye, placing the myopia-correction structure on the viewing-surface side of the display functional layer.).
+The correction optics refract the rays from the projection optics to be convergent or divergent as helpful for emmetropia, Note: the correction optics and micro-optic array collectively form a structure that intentionally produces myopic defocus on the retina, which constitutes a myopia-correction structure, background information in ¶2 to ¶12) located at a side of the display functional layer (12) facing towards the viewing surface (¶57, the micro-displays and the micro-optic arrays are mounted immediately adjacent to each other on the same correction optic, and ¶57, the one or more projection optics is mounted on or in the one or more correction optics, such that rays from the projection optics are refracted through the correction optics, Note: the display functional layer (micro-display) is adjacent to and optically upstream of the correction optics, with light passing from the display through the correction optics toward the eye, placing the myopia-correction structure on the viewing-surface side of the display functional layer.).

 Regarding claim 23, Kubota teaches the eyewear (fig. 1) according to claim 1, wherein the display functional layer (12) comprises a light-emitting element (¶88, micro-displays 12 may comprise micro-LEDS), wherein the light-emitting element is a light-emitting diode (¶88, micro-displays 12 may comprise micro-LEDS).